 Thirty-One Days of Italians

-Celebrating Italian heritage by acknowledging the accomplishments
+Celebrating Italian American history by acknowledging the

-of Italians and Italian Americans in America
+accomplishments of Italians and Italian Americans in America

 The purpose of this website is